 You know that old saying, “Sticks and stones may break my bones but words will never hurt me.”
 Well, that’s bull shit!
 The wrong words, at the wrong time, can be emotionally devastating.
 Even those of us that are often considered strong and independent have our breaking point.
 I’m no exception.
 As embarrassed as I am to admit it, I recently had one of those moments when just one word from a hater sent me into a tail spin that lasted for days.

-It has not been easy adjusting to all the cultural differences in India.
+It hasn’t been easy adjusting to all the cultural differences in India.
 The fact is, as much as I try to learn and adapt, I’m still an outsider here.
-I am reminded of it every day when people stare at me like some sort of monstrosity or don’t understand what I’m saying.
+I’m reminded of it every day when people stare at me like some sort of monstrosity or don’t understand what I’m saying.
 Even if they do understand me, they often don’t understand my intent.
 I am constantly misunderstood and judged.
 It has been far more difficult to make friends here than I ever imagined.
 I have finally managed to make a handful of friends, but it’s still a huge challenge to try not to offend each other or misjudge the other person’s behavior.
 I have been trying very hard to not be overly sensitive to such things, but the other day a hater said something to me that felt like a punch in the face!
 Here is what happened.

 My boyfriend invited me to join him at a fun work event of his on a Saturday.
 I decided to go so that we could spend a little time together and because I just wanted to be supportive.
 I was excited that he was proud enough of me to include me in the event.
 I knew I would be meeting his boss and colleagues, so I took extra care to dress appropriately and to look nice so that I would make a good impression.
 When I arrived at the venue he took me around and introduced me to his co-workers.
 Most of them were very polite and seemed genuinely happy to meet me.
 But there was one woman who obviously was not.